globalonline-ua/globalonline-ua/README.md

 - 👋 Hi, I’m SERGII @globalonline-ua
-- 👀 I’m interested in python coding and DevOps
+- 👀 Python and DevOps
-- 🌱 I’m currently learning pyhton at UCODE.world
+- 🌱 I’m currently a student at UCODE.world
-- 📫 How to reach me globalonline AT post.com
+- 📫 globalonline AT post.com